Social Neuroscience and Psychotherapy Lab

 Ayanna Bell |

-phd candidate
+phd Student

 Ayanna (she/her) is a current Clinical Psychology PhD student under the mentorship of Dr. Kathleen Carlson, Dr. Jeni Johnstone, and Dr. Chris Stauffer.
 She was born in Hawai’i and raised in Georgia.
 She earned her B.S. in Neuroscience with a minor in Artificial Intelligence at Agnes Scott College.
 There she was an undergraduate research assistant in numerous labs exploring novel methods to treat neurological diseases and psychiatric disorders.
 Her research interests include providing culturally competent care to those seeking psychiatric treatment, sociobehavioral impacts on human health, innovative initiatives for health, mindfulness and meditation, the utilization of micronutrients to treat symptoms related to psychiatric disorders, and exploring psychedelic-assisted psychotherapy.